SensorsINI/joker-network/README.md

 or
 ```
 conda install keras tensorflow opencv numpy pyserial  -c conda-forge
-pip install pyaer engineering_notation sklearn  flopco-keras
+pip install pyaer engineering_notation sklearn  flopco-keras image-classifiers tqdm
 ```

 #### Note about pip vs conda
 For some reason, pip is preferred over conda for installing opencv and tensorflow.
-At least at time of this file.
+At least at time of this writing.

 ### pyaer
 pyaer needs https://github.com/inivation/libcaer.
 Clone it, then follow instructions in its README to install libcaer.